Unstructured-IO/unstructured/README.md

   * For processing image files, `tesseract` is required.
 See [here](https://tesseract-ocr.github.io/tessdoc/Installation.html) for installation instructions.
   * For processing PDF files, `tesseract` and `poppler` are required.
 The [pdf2image docs](https://pdf2image.readthedocs.io/en/latest/installation.html) have instructions on installing `poppler` across various platforms.

-Additionally, if you're planning to contribute to `unstructured`, we provide you a `pre-commit` configuration file so that you make sure that your code matches the formatting and linting standards used in `unstructured`.
+Additionally, if you're planning to contribute to `unstructured`, we provide you an optional `pre-commit` configuration file so that you make sure that your code matches the formatting and linting standards used in `unstructured`.
+Alternatively, you can use `make tidy` instead.

-Install `pre-commit` as `pip install pre-commit`, and then install the hooks as `pre-commit install`, and the hooks for `black`, `ruff`, and `flake8` will be triggered before every commit is pushed to ensure that the formatting and linting are respected.
+If using the optional `pre-commit`, you'll need to install is as `pip install pre-commit`, and then install the hooks as `pre-commit install`, so that the hooks for `black`, `ruff`, and `flake8` will be triggered before every commit is created to ensure that the formatting and linting are aligned with the project standards.

 ## :clap: Quick Tour